ortexx/storacle/README.md

 })();
 ```

-The example above shows the simplest use of the library.
+The example above shows the simplest usage of the library.
 But the server can be flexibly configured.

 ## Browser client
 You can also use the client in a browser.
 Look at the description of [the spreadable library](https://github.com/ortexx/spreadable/#how-to-use-the-client-in-a-browser).
 In window you have __window.ClientStoracle__ instead of __window.ClientSpreadable__.
 The prepared file name is __storacle.client.js__.